 #5: ZELITE INFINITY Santoku Knife 7 Inch

-At Position #5 in the Top 5 best Santoku knives is the ZELITE INFINITY Santoku Knife 7 Inch.
+At position five in the our review of the top five best santoku knives is the ZELITE INFINITY Santoku Knife (7 inch).
 This is one of the best Santoku knives available on Amazon.

 #6.
 Mercer Culinary Genesis 7-Inch Santoku Knife

-#1: Victorinox Santoku Knife: Victorinox Fibrox 7-Inch Granton Edge Santoku Knife
+#1: Victorinox Fibrox 7-inch Granton Edge Santoku Knife

-Victorinox Santoku Knife is a knife that combines the features of a cleaver with a chef’s knife.
+This Victorinox Santoku Knife is one that combines the features of a cleaver with a chef’s knife.
 Its Graton edge flutes can make paper-thin slices and completely prevent the food from sticking to the blade.
-This is made from high carbon stainless steel providing maximum edge retention and sharpness; ice tempered and stamped from the cold-rolled steel.
-Click Here and Securely buy it on Amazon
+It is made from high carbon stainless steel, providing maximum edge retention and sharpness, and is ice tempered and stamped from cold-rolled steel.
+Click here and securely buy it on Amazon

 #2: OXO Good Grips Professional 6-1/2-Inch Santoku Knife